Published on May 29, 2025 15:21

 Quick Tips & Regulations

-• Licences & permits – A Balearic recreational licence is mandatory; Cabrera and all marine reserves require extra authorisation and gear limits (check the Govern Balear portal before you go).
+• Licences & permits – A Balearic recreational licence is mandatory (see "## Essential Fishing License Information" above for details on obtaining it).
+Cabrera and all marine reserves require extra authorisation and gear limits (check the Govern Balear portal before you go).

 • No-take zones – Respect the integral areas of Sa Dragonera, El Toro, Malgrats, Cabrera and the northern sector of Cap de Formentor.
 Fines are steep.